YB-Joe/ybcho/_pages/introduce.md

 I am a M.S.
 Student in Robotics and Autonomous System(Artificial Intelligence) at Arizona State University.

+## What do I do for fun?

+Soccer, Travel, Watching Netflix, Chess, video games, Baseball

 ## Interests

 Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW Challenges!